02 Jun Jacob Bellotti: “I was an accident”

-Jacob Bellotti is an up-and-coming comedy writer finishing up his last semester at Syracuse University.
+is an up-and-coming comedy writer who recently graduated from Syracuse University.
 He grew up where everything happens: the great state of New Jersey.
 Throughout his childhood, he loved television, film, and comedy more than anything else.
 He decided to pursue a career in the entertainment industry, which started at the Newhouse School of Public Communications in 2016.

 During his time at Syracuse, Jacob participated in many aspects of entertainment.
 Starting his first semester, he joined the radio station WJPZ fm, which would become a major part of his life.
 There he learned how to perform improvisational skits, write comedic sketches, and create consistent entertainment.
 Jacob would go on to become the Vice President of the station, and host the highest-rated show produced: “The Jacob Bellotti and Monkey Man Show,” a drive-time entertainment show focusing on the problems in his life, pop culture, and comedic situations.
 Jacob loved hosting this show for the better part of 3 years, and values the time he got to spend doing it.